-Entering his 15th season as head coach of Vanderbilt’s men’s tennis program, Ian Duvenhage has made Vanderbilt a mainstay in the rankings and a consistent contender for the NCAA Tournament.
+Now in his 17th season as head coach of Vanderbilt’s men’s tennis program in 2021-22, Ian Duvenhage has made Vanderbilt a mainstay in the rankings and a consistent contender in the NCAA Tournament field.
 The team’s rise has come as Duvenhage has crafted what is considered one of the hardest working and most respected programs in the country.

-In 2018, the team concluded the season earning a 16-12 overall record, capping four victories over SEC foes.
+In 2019, the team concluded the season earning a 16-12 overall record, capping four victories over SEC foes.
 The Commodores conquered nine victories at home and held a six-match winning streak.
-In tournament play, the Dores advanced to the second round of the SEC Championships and advanced to the NCAA Super Regionals, clinching a 4-3 victory over Notre Dame.
-The Dores wrapped up the season falling to Ohio State in the NCAA tournament.
+In tournament play, the Dores reached to the second round of the SEC Championships and advanced to the NCAA Super Regionals, clinching a 4-3 victory over Notre Dame.
+The Dores wrapped up the season falling to Ohio State in the NCAA Tournament.
 Individually, Duvenhage coached senior Cameron Klinger and junior Billy Rowe advance to the NCAA doubles tournament and earn All-American status.

-In 2017, Duvenhage led his team to a 19-9 overall season earning 7 wins over SEC opponents and making appearances at both the SEC tournament and NCAA tournament.
-The Dores advanced to the quarterfinals of the SEC tournament and the Round of 32 at the NCAA tournament.
+In 2018, Duvenhage led his team to a 19-9 overall season earning seven wins over SEC opponents and making appearances at both the SEC Tournament and NCAA Tournament.
+The Dores advanced to the quarterfinals of the SEC Tournament and the Round of 32 at the NCAA Tournament.
 Only dropping two home matches in the 2017-18 season, Duvenhage along with assistant coach Ryan Lipman led the Dores to a season-high top-20 ranking coming in at No. 17 with multiple players earning ITA and SEC honors throughout the 2017-18 season.
-Senior Daniel Valent earned the Ohio Valley Regional Senior Player or the Year Award and freshman George Harwell earned the Ohio Valley Regional Rookie of the Year Award while junior Cameron Klinger earned his second All-American title.
+Senior Daniel Valent earned the Ohio Valley Regional Senior Player or the Year Award and freshman George Harwell earned the Ohio Valley Regional Rookie of the Year Award while junior Cameron Klinger earned his second All-America honor.

-The 2015 season was one of the most fruitful years, as VU finished fifth in the SEC with a record of 8-4 against league teams.
+The 2015 campaign was incredibly successful as Vanderbilt finished fifth in the SEC with a record of 8-4 against league teams.
 With a 20-8 record, Vanderbilt dropped just one home match the entire season.
-The Dores competed in their fifth-straight NCAA tournament, falling 4-0 in the second round to host school Ohio State.
+The Dores competed in their fifth-straight NCAA tournament, falling 4-0 in the second round to host Ohio State.
 Individually, Vanderbilt had immense success as Duvenhage was named the 2015 Ohio Valley Regional Coach of the Year.
-In addition, Gonzales Austin was voted the SEC Player of the Year and Ohio Valley Player of the year.
+In addition, Gonzales Austin was voted the SEC Player of the Year and Ohio Valley Player of the Year.
 As the No. 1 doubles team for over a month, Austin and Johnson earned All-American honors.
-Austin capped his career earning his fourth All-American title in singles, ranked No. 7 in the country.
+Austin capped his career earning his fourth All-American title in singles and ranked No. 7 in the country.
 Freshman Daniel Valent earned Ohio Valley Player to Watch honors, SEC All-Freshman team and a spot on the Second Team All-SEC.

 The 2012 season saw Duvenhage’s squad finish 8-16, but still making it to the NCAA Tournament for the third-straight season.
 The Commodores were without standout Ryan Lipman for the whole season due to injury.
 Charlie Jones was called upon to pick up the slack and he delivered for the short-handed Commodores.
 Jones had a great senior season, even making it to the NCAA Singles Championship.
 Jones earned All-SEC Second Team honors, while true freshman Gonzalez Austin was named to the SEC All-Freshman team.

-In 2011, Duvenhage’s team finished 13-11 overall, making their way into the NCAA Tournament.
-He had several of his team honored by the SEC, including Ryan Lipman, who was named to the All-SEC First Team and was nationally-ranked by the ITA in the preseason poll for the 2011-2012 season along with teammate Charlie Jones.
+In 2011, Duvenhage’s team finished 13-11 overall, making its way into the NCAA Tournament.
+He had several of his team honored by the SEC, including Ryan Lipman, who was named to the All-SEC First Team and was nationally ranked by the ITA in the preseason poll for the 2011-2012 season along with teammate Charlie Jones.

 In 2010, Duvenhage hit another career milestone, earning his 400th career win as Vanderbilt’s beat South Carolina 6-1 on April 4.

-In his first five seasons in Nashville, Duvenhage compiled a 50-65 record and has helped the Commodores achieve a national ranking each season.
-He guided Vanderbilt from a No. 71 ranking in 2006, to No. 37 in 2007, No. 26 in 2008, No. 61 in 2009 and No. 40 in 2010.
-He has also increased the team’s win total in four of five seasons.
+In his first five seasons in Nashville, Duvenhage compiled a 50-65 record and helped the Commodores achieve a national ranking each season.
+He guided Vanderbilt from a No. 71 ranking in 2006 to No. 37 in 2007, No. 26 in 2008, No. 61 in 2009 and No. 40 in 2010.
+He also increased the team’s win total in four of five seasons.

-With 35 years of coaching experience, including 27 years coaching the college ranks, Duvenhage is one of the most experienced coaches in the collegiate ranks, and his experience has helped elevate the play of the Commodores.
+With 36 years of coaching experience, Duvenhage is one of the most experienced coaches in the collegiate ranks and his experience has helped elevate the play of the Commodores.
 Also in 2010, Duvenhage helped Vanderbilt freshman Ryan Lipman make history by being named Ohio Valley Rookie of the Year, SEC Co-Freshman of the Year and First Team All-SEC.
 No Vanderbilt player had ever received those accolades as a freshman before Lipman.
 Lipman was also selected for the NCAA Singles Championships, where he advanced to the second round.

 Before Lipman, the previous player to make the NCAA Singles Championship was 2008 graduate Ryan Preston.
 Duvenhage helped Preston become just the fourth player in school history to earn three-All-SEC honors after guiding him from the No. 5 singles slot in 2005 to the No. 1 slot each of his final three seasons.
 Preston’s success helped land him an invitation to the NCAA Singles Championship three years in a row.